 If you're a little nervous about knitting an adult-sized sweater, you can always start by knitting for a baby or child.
 Little sweaters contain all the same skills as bigger ones, but they'll finish faster, giving you more confidence in a shorter period of time.

-If you're looking elsewhere for sweater knitting patterns, look for projects in garter stitch, Stockinette or other easy stitch patterns.
+If you're looking elsewhere for sweater knitting patterns, look for projects in garter stitch, Stockinette, or other easy stitch patterns.
 You can choose a circularly knit project if you're comfortable working in the round; then you won't have to worry about finishing.
-Heavier weight yarns make a project go faster, so you may be able to knit faster than your fear.
+Heavier weight yarns make a project go faster and the stitches are easier to count and see, so they are a good choice for beginners.

 Don't choose a project you don't like just because it's easy.
-You want to be able to wear and enjoy your first sweater, so take some time choosing a great pattern for you.
+You want to be able to wear and enjoy your first sweater!

 Be Honest About Gauge